ghga-de/ghga-metadata-schema/docs/schema_markdown/AliasMixin.md

 ### Own

  * [AliasMixin➞alias](AliasMixin_alias.md)  <sub>1..1</sub>
-     * Description: The alias for an entity.
+     * Description: The alias for an entity at the time of submission.
      * Range: [String](types/String.md)
      * in subsets: (restricted)